 There are three main types of corporations:

 C Corporation: This is the most common form of incorporation.
 The corporation is taxed as a business entity and owners receive profits that are then also taxed individually.

 S Corporation: This is similar to a C corporation but may only consist of up to 100 shareholders.
 S corporations are pass-through entities like partnerships, so profits are not taxed twice.

 Non-Profit Corporation: Often used by charitable organizations, non-profit corporations are tax exempt.
 All forms of incoming cash flow must be utilized to spend on the organization’s operations or future plans.

 Thinking of starting a company?
 Corporate Finance Institute’s corporate strategy course teaches tactics and strategies in running a successful business!

 Examples of Types of Businesses

 Many businesses begin as sole proprietorships, as this type of business is great for many new, small businesses.
 As they grow and expand, many businesses tend to convert to corporations. eBay is a very famous example of a sole proprietorship that eventually converted into a corporation.

 Hewlett-Packard (HP) is an example of an incredibly successful and famous partnership.
 Like eBay, as they grew, they eventually incorporated in 1947.
 However, the company began as a business partnership between two friends.

 Chrysler is one of the largest automobile manufacturers in the United States.
 Since its inception, Chrysler has maintained its status as a limited liability corporation (LLC).

 Finally, among the most famous of companies is Apple.
 Like most large companies that are listed on stock exchanges, Apple, otherwise known as Apple Inc., was incorporated soon after the company began its operations.
 To this day, Apple remains one of the largest companies in the world.
 It has continued to exist despite one of its co-founders, Steve Jobs, passing away.

 Proper financial management is the backbone of any business.
-Corporate Finance Institute offers resources that will help you expand your knowledge, advance your career, and manage the financials of your company, as well as your personal financials.
+CFI offers resources that will help you expand your knowledge, advance your career, and manage the financials of your company, as well as your personal financials.
 Check out the CFI resources below to learn more: